PyGreSQL/PyGreSQL/docs/contents/pgdb/typecache.rst

     the functions :func:`pgdb.get_typecast`, :func:`pgdb.set_typecast` and
     :func:`pgdb.reset_typecast`.
-If you do this, the current database connections will continue to use their already cached typecast functions unless you call the :meth:`TypeCache.reset_typecast` method on the :attr:`Connection.type_cache` of the running connections.
+If you do this, the current database connections will continue to use their already cached typecast functions unless call the :meth:`TypeCache.reset_typecast` method on the :attr:`Connection.type_cache` objects of the running connections.